justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

  First sector: <Enter>

- # used +12G on one install just to do it
+ # used +12G on one install just to do it, but usually around 2G, doc's say something more than
+ 512 MB
  Last sector: +2G

  command (m for help): type